 Have a look at the company’s website.
 If you see a lot of logos of different technologies, be cautious – it’s impossible to be an expert in 10 different programming languages unless you’re a very large enterprise.

 Scenario 2: You don’t know which technologies to choose for your project

 If that’s your case, the best thing to do is take a closer look at the company’s portfolio to check whether they’re delivered projects that are similar to yours.
 Remember that these examples could also be applications developed for different industries.
 If you find examples from your sector, that’s even better – you’ll know that the company has experience working with companies in your niche.

 Ask for client recommendations and read reviews

 Here are two things you can do to get a lot of valuable, impartial information about the software development company that might become your potential contractor.

 Check platforms such as Clutch.co or The Manifest to read the reviews left by the company’s clients.
+You can also visit Design Rush for information.
 If the software development agency you’re screening doesn’t have any reviews or even a Clutch profile, consider it as a red flag – it means that the company if very young and probably inexperienced.

 Ask for recommendations